 In our projects, we climb the Ladder of Commitment in the following manner.

 First, while talking to someone about the subject at hand, like recycling, we will ask “Is there anything preventing you from recycling?”
-If someone offers a reason why they will not (maybe they don’t know what to recycle or don’t have a container for their recyclables), that is a barrier and we seek to remove that barrier for them.
-When there are no more barriers, then we ask can we count on you to recycle then?
-Without any reason not to recycle, they are likely to say yes.
+If someone offers a reason why they will not (maybe they don’t know what to recycle), they are describing a barrier that might prevent them from taking action.
+In this example, we could provide them with a list of reclable material, then ask “can we count on you to recycle?”
+If they have no other barriers to recycling, they are likely to say yes.
 They have now made a verbal pledge.

-Do you know when the best time to ask for a written commitment is?
-It is just after someone has made a verbal pledge.
+Do you know when is the best time to ask for a written commitment?
+It is just after someone has made a verbal commitment.
 What we typically do is pull out a clipboard with a piece of paper and a pen and ask the person to add their name to the list of people who have already made a commitment to recycling.
-By adding their name to the list, the subject has now made a written pledge and is more likely to actually recycle.
+By adding their name to the list, the subject has made a written pledge and is more likely to actually recycle.

 The best time to ask for a public commitment is right after a person has made a written commitment.
 So while the person is adding their name to the list, we will say “if you check that little box right beside your name, you are giving us permission to publish your name as someone who recycles.
-That will help us show others that people are recycling around them, and they should recycle too.
+That will help us show others recycle, and they should recycle too.
 Will you help us to get other people to recycle?”
 If they check the box, they have made a public commitment and are even more likely to recycle.
 And if they don’t, you still have the written pledge.

 Not everyone will make a commitment, and even someone who makes a verbal pledge, may not wish to make a written or public one.
 That’s OK.
 But you want to try to collect as many commitments as possible, and as many of the stronger types as you can.